LENSHOOD/lenshood.github.io/source/_posts/2022-summary.md

 - [WIP] *The Art of Multi-Processors Programing*  Yes, this book last two years to read, and still unfinished...
 The first six chapters was killing me because full of formulas and theories.
 Hope I can finish it in 2023.
 - [WIP] *Xv6 Book*  This is the handbook (or teaching book?) of a teaching OS, very good for OS beginners combined with 6.S081.

-My writings in 2022 were 11 articles in total(include translations), that was average, not satisfied.
+My writings in 2022 were 11 articles in total(include translations), that was average, not satisfied me.
 But some of them I do took a lot of effort:

 - The Design of Golang Runtime:

   I spent quite a lot of time to read the code of golang runtime, and try to understand it in the form of drawing.
-It was spilt to two parts: computing and storing, the storing contains memory management but still lack of GC part.
+It was spilt to two parts: computing and storing, the storing contains memory management but currently still lack of GC part.

   Once I finished the computing part, I've made a presentation to my colleagues, and got very good feedbacks, that's encouraged me   to continue my attempt of explain software design by drawing.

 - How to Read Code: This article was finally published in Thoughtworks Insights, I describe some experiences to read code, include five steps: find a good codebase, read the manual first, read into details, write an article about it and make a presentation.

-### 3. Sector Transfer
+### 3. Department Transfer

-Earlier in 2022, I've been thinking about make some change of personal work, find a new job or change sector.
+Earlier in 2022, I've been thinking about make some change of personal work, find a new job or change department.

-The reason was quite simple, current sector can no longer provide me chance and project that I enjoy.
+The reason was quite simple, my work in current department can no longer provide me chance and project that I enjoy.
 The full of stereotyped system integration and business development work make me so tired and lack of interested.
 So I decide to try some difference.

 After six years of business-logic focused development, I want to try some upstream or downstream work, such as architecture design, devops, software efficiency, system development, and so on.